Nigeria

 1%

-Only a tiny fraction of Nigeria's exports to the European market are eligible for GSP preferences.
+Only a small fraction of Nigeria's exports to the EU were eligible for GSP preferences in 2023.

 Preference utilisation and export diversification

 Mineral products account for about 96% of EU imports from Nigeria.
-However, less than 40% of these are eligible for duty reductions under the GSP.
-Nonetheless, Nigeria maintained a comparatively high preference utilisation rate of above 60%.
+As these enter the EU duty-free under the normal tariffs, the scope of GSP-eligible imports is limited.
+Imports of eligible products fluctuated strongly over the years with no clear trend being visible.
+Nigeria maintained a comparatively high preference utilisation rate of above 60%.
 At the level of individual product sections, the preference utilisation rate varies substantially.
 Product sections with a high share in overall imports, such as foodstuffs, fish and hides and skins, make good use of granted preferences.
 Other product sections, including animal and vegetable fats, machinery and transportation equipment, still show potential for higher utilisation of preferences.

 Despite mineral products dominate overall EU imports from Nigeria by far, these products do not benefit from GSP preferences Preferential imports are dominated by prepared foods and beverages and fish and crustaceans which together account for almost 70% of preferential imports.